sharovatov/sharovatov.github.io/e/2024-02-essence-of-trust.md

 Dawkins proposed the idea that genes act as "selfish" units of evolution, but the species that carry these genes function as "vehicles".
 He suggested that cooperation between these vehicles in a "non-zero sum game" can be beneficial for the selfish genes.

 ## Game theory explaining benefits of trust

-**todo**: link to the teams article and note that trust is a must-have for teams

 The model of zero-sum and non-zero-sum game comes from [**Game Theory**](https://plato.stanford.edu/entries/game-theory/), a multi-disciplinary area of study "of the ways in which interacting choices of economic agents produce outcomes with respect to the preferences (or utilities) of those agents, where the outcomes in question might have been intended by none of the agents":